Aquilla-Orie/Cooking-Master-Unity-Programming-Test/README.md

 For now, the children player classes only implement movement.
 Updated camera script to allow smoother change in orthographic size.
 Camera now lerps between current orthographic size and target orthographic size.

+## Update 4
+Added vegetables, with different enum types.
+Player can interact with vegetable and add to collected vegetable queue.
+Player can no longer add veggie to queue if queue contains two veggies already or if player tries to pick the same veggie twice.